MD Community Medicine: Admission 2025, Fees, Cutoff, Colleges, Counselling etc

 This structure ensures a balanced combination of theoretical knowledge and practical skills necessary for a successful career in Community Medicine.

-MD Community Medicine Admission Eligibility Criteria
+MD Community Medicine Eligibility Criteria

 • Educational Qualification: Must have an MBBS degree from a recognized medical institution.